CrypticRoses/Graduation_Logs/Weekly_Logs/Week_00.md

-Week 0 – Friday, 25/07/2025
+Friday(25/07/2025)
 ✅ Tasks Completed
-    Set up the 2025-Graduation-Logs GitHub repository to document learning and development progress ahead of full-time employment.
+    -Set up the 2025-Graduation-Logs GitHub repository to document learning and development progress ahead of full-time employment.
-    Established a clear and organized folder structure:
+    -Established a clear and organized folder structure:

         Weekly_Logs/
         TryHackMe_Notes/